Scams » Scam And Its Types » Invisible Home Improvements Scams

 Protect yourself from invisible home improvement scams

-• Do not let anyone enter your home and do the inspection.
-Tell them you will call the company if you need any assistance.
-Do not let them enter your home.
+• Do not allow anyone to enter your home for an unsolicited inspection.
+Politely tell them that you will contact the company if you need assistance.

-• Be wary when they arrive in a truck without a company name or show out-of-state license plates.
+Be cautious if they arrive in an unmarked truck or display out-of-state license plates.

-• Do online search about the contractor's company.
-Check its ratings, work and complaints history with the BBB.
+Conduct an online search about the contractor’s company.
+Check their ratings, work history, and complaint records with the Better Business Bureau (BBB).

-• Get price estimates from two or three different companies.
-Compare their estimates before choosing one.
+Obtain price estimates from at least two or three different companies, and compare their offers before selecting one.

-• Get every detail in writing from the contractor stating the work to be done, materials along with the quantity that will be used, start and completion dates and the total cost to be incurred.
-Read the contract carefully before signing it.
+Get every detail in writing.
+The contract should clearly state the scope of work, the materials (including quantities) to be used, the start and completion dates, and the total cost involved.
+Read the contract thoroughly before signing it.

-• Hold your payment until the stated work is done.
-Or else pay only substantial amount as initial deposit.
-And make payment through credit card or check, not by cash.
+Do not make full payment upfront.
+Hold your payment until the agreed work is completed, or provide only a reasonable initial deposit.
+Always make payments by credit card or check—never by cash.

 CASE STUDIES

-1. In March 2015, Vernon police arrested Hebron brothers with home improvement fraud victimizing elderly resident.
-Police believe there are many more victims and the investigation is being carried on.
-It is observed that the victim alone had been approached by two of these scammers, conducting home repairs for the resident.
+1. In March 2015, Vernon police arrested two brothers from Hebron for committing home improvement fraud, targeting an elderly resident.
+Police believe there may be many more victims, and the investigation is ongoing.
+It was observed that the victim had been approached by both scammers, who claimed to be conducting home repairs for the resident.

 Home Investment Fraud